Tsunderailgun/self-directed-research/README.md

 # self-directed research (2023 spring semester )
 2023-1 Self-directed research

-This project is results of self-directed research.
+2023-1 자기주도연구1

-We built a welding dataset from weld X-ray images.
+I built a welding dataset from weld X-ray images.
 Using this dataset, we trained two models, the simple-CNN model and the resnet18 model, to classify the defective and normal areas in the weld X-ray images.
 To verify that the resulting models were properly trained, we used grad-CAM to examine the regions where classes are activated.
 ## Requirements